cloudmesh-community/fa18-523-71/project-report/report.md

 In 2018, Home Credit , an international non-bank, consumer finance group released a variety of data to urge the data enthusiasts all over the world to come up with new models and predictions.
 If a optimal solution is achieved, it would help understand the clients potential of repaying the loan.

-We\’ll be working on different modelling techniques like k means, logistic regression, naive Bayes and random forests to get provide our solution. [@www-kaggle-homecredit]
+We\’ll be working on different modelling techniques like k means, logistic regression, naive Bayes and random forests to get provide our solution. [@www-kagglehomecredit]

 ### Questions